JovianX/Service-Hub/README.md

 # Use Cases
-- **Self-service infrastructure** Allow internal stackholders a very simple and maanged way to create
+- **Self-service infrastructure** Allow internal stackholders a very simple and maanged way to access infrastrucutre.
 - **Developmnet enviromnets**  accelerate and shorten the developmnet cylce via self-service app and infra componnets via  UI/CLI/IDE.
 - **Testing and review envriomnents** to allow non-developer stackholders (Product Management, Sales, Support) to review developmnet progress early in the dev cycle.